ppatel22/pje_hackathon/README.md

 # Drone Vision
 Drone vision project for PJE hackathon.
+3D Point Cloud Estimation of Surfaces Using Drones

 ## Steps to Installation
 Create a python venv and install the packages needed via ```pip install -r requirements.txt```.

 ## Problem Statement
-From peril to precision: Transitioning from high-risk manned reconnaissance to safer autonomous data collection Elevating perception: From flat footage to dimensional data for machine navigation Sky high costs: Satellite & aerial imagery are expensive, drones are not.
+- From peril to precision: Transitioning from high-risk manned reconnaissance to safer autonomous data collection
+- Elevating perception: From flat footage to dimensional data for machine navigation
+- Sky high costs: Satellite & aerial imagery are expensive, drones are not.

 ## Solution
 3D Reconstruction via Point Cloud Estimation